kloi34/VanillaChinchilla/README.md

 # VanillaChinchilla
 The Ultimate Quaver plugin for mapping

-## What is this plugin?
+> "The ultimate community-driven and open-source competitive SV plugin"

-This is an editor plugin for Quaver, the ultimate community-driven and open-source competitive rhythm game.
+This is a plugin for [Quaver](https://github.com/Quaver), the ultimate community-driven and open-source competitive rhythm game.
-The plugin provides various tools to place and edit regular notes and long notes in a variety of ways.
+The plugin provides various tools to place and edit notes in a variety of ways.

-The plugin is still a work in progress, but here's what the plugin can do so far:
+The plugin is still a work in progress, but here's what it can do so far:

 ### Edit Notes
 - Adjust LN Lengths